gianantonel/gianantonel/README.md

 - 🌱 I’m currently learning about Auto-Encoders as Anomaly detection tool for Time-Series analysis.
+- Using my Data Science skills to introduce myself to the Sports Analytics field !!

 - 💞️ I’m looking to collaborate on Research and Development of AI/ML projects.